wismh/wind-engine/docs/sdd.md

 - Transparent/borderless/always-on-top windows are validated on Windows only; Linux (compositor-dependent) and macOS are untested (§21.2, same status as the macOS icon path in §17 above).
 - Per-window `Camera` / world rendering — v1 renders `Renderable`s only into `kPrimaryWindow`; secondary windows are UI-only (§21.1).
 - Multi-monitor coordinate edge cases (DPI scaling differences between monitors, a window straddling two displays) — `set_window_position` takes virtual-desktop coordinates and does no clamping/validation in v1.
 - GL-window transparency (§21.2) has never been visually verified against a real display, engine-side included — distinct from the existing "Windows-only, Linux/macOS untested" item above: even the validated Windows path has only been confirmed correct by reading source (`WindowSystem::create`'s `SDL_GL_ALPHA_SIZE` request, SDL's own `DwmEnableBlurBehindWindow` call), never by rendering an actual transparent window on an actual screen — this repo has no sample game and no GPU/display in CI or in the sandbox these changes were made in (§12.3).
-A downstream game (`td-over`) reported a transparent primary window rendering opaque black despite this pipeline reading correct on paper (§21.2) — unresolved, no fix applied yet.
+A downstream game (`td-over`) originally reported a transparent primary window rendering opaque black; investigating that report live (actually running the game, `GetWindowLongPtr` inspection, temporary diagnostic logging) found two real, unrelated bugs before transparency itself could even be exercised: the borderless-titlebar issue fixed in §21.2 above, and — the actual root cause of "nothing renders at all" — the downstream game's own `on_update()` override never called `world_.run(Schedule::Fixed/Frame)` (or `GameBase::on_update()`), so every engine-registered system (`Phase::Render`/`UiRender` included) silently never ran, for either window, regardless of transparency.
+With that fixed on the game side, transparency itself is still unconfirmed either way — still open.

 ---